by Nayaswami Rambhakta

-An example: choir sings at vespers in the Abbey Church at Vezelay.
-The chanting in the video is not entirely uplifting, but it shows the wonderful acoustics of the church.
+An example: choir sings at vespers in the Abbey Church at Vezelay, showing the wonderful acoustics of the church.

 Swami Kriyananda said of the Gregorian chants that they expressed perfectly the high purpose to which the medieval monks had dedicated their lives.
-They were an important part of the glue that held the monasteries together.
+They were, in his words, the glue that held the monasteries together.